RobotLeopard86/Jaguar/docs/spec.md

 ### Substreams
 Substreams are a unique feature of Jaguar that allows one stream to exist within another in an independent manner.
 Though they may initially appear similar to objects, they differ in a number of ways:

-1. Objects require metadata about how many fields they contain, whereas substreams do not
+1. Objects require metadata about how many fields they contain, whereas substreams do not.

-2. There is no equivalent of structured objects for substreams
+2. There is no equivalent of structured objects for substreams.

-3. The contents of substreams are not considered a part of the value tree of the containing stream; that is, they must be accessed separately
+3. The contents of substreams are not considered a part of the value tree of the containing stream; that is, they must be accessed separately.

 4. Skipping an object during parsing requires traversing the tree and skipping each field individually, as there is no set size.
 By contrast, substreams are embedded identically to byte buffers, allowing them to be skipped in O(1) time.

-It is advised that decoders do not automatically parse substreams during parsing of the main stream; they should wait until the substream is requested.
+It is advised that decoders do not automatically parse substreams during the parsing of the main stream; they should wait until the substream is requested.
 However, this is not a hard requirement.

 Substreams **may not** contain other substreams.